Murt2005/TPU/README.md

   going in, and the new layer output coming back in from the activation pipeline.
   This is also what makes multi-layer networks possible — layer *N*'s output becomes layer *N+1*'s input without ever leaving the chip.
-- **Systolic Data Setup** — reads an activation matrix out of the Unified Buffer, rotates and skews it, and streams it into the MMU from the left.
+- **Systolic Data Setup** — reads an activation vector out of the Unified Buffer, rotates and skews it, and streams it into the MMU from the left.
 - **Matrix Multiply Unit (MXU)** — the systolic array of PEs itself.
 Each PE holds one weight value, multiplies it against a streaming activation, and accumulates a